-Dickinson Centers and partner institutions are in regular contact with the Center for Global Study and Engagement in Carlisle, and contact information is updated routinely for students overseas, onsite staff, partner institutions, and local emergency officials at our program sites, as well as U.S. Consulates and Embassies.
+Dickinson Centers and partner institutions are in regular contact with the Center for Global Study and Engagement in Carlisle, and contact information is updated routinely for students overseas, on-site staff, partner institutions, and local emergency officials at our program sites, as well as U.S. Consulates and Embassies.
 Our staff abroad remains in contact with local university and civic officials on an ongoing basis.

 Dickinson College has developed emergency plans that can be implemented in the event of a crisis directly affecting any of our programs abroad.
 In the unlikely event that it became necessary to return students to the United States, every effort would be made to offer alternative means for students to complete their academic program.
-For important information about Program Cancellation, see page 5 and refer to the Refund Policy in Appendix IV.
+For important information about Program Cancellation, see page 5 and the refund policy in Appendix VI.